Bakkcover/frontend/README.md

-# frontend
-Desktop-based user interface for Bakkcover.
+A desktop-based user interface for Bakkcover.